 Here is a guided meditation for panic attacks and anxiety: Guided Imagery for Panic Attacks

-There is no predetermined limit on the number of sessions a student can receive at CAPS.
+There is no predetermined limit on the number of sessions a student can receive at Counseling and Wellness Services.

 Because the needs and situations of students will be different, students may receive more or fewer counseling sessions than their peers.

-Like other healthcare centers, appointments at CAPS must be initiated and made by the students themselves.
+Like other healthcare centers, appointments at Counseling and Wellness Services must be initiated and made by the students themselves.
 Please see the above question, "I'm concerned about a student/friend/roommate.
 What resources are there?" for additional resources.

 Providing supporting documentation is a service that best occurs within the context of an ongoing therapeutic relationship.

 If you have never been seen at the counseling center, or if your engagement with the center has been very limited, it is unlikely that we will be able to provide you with a letter of support.
 While our counselors remain supportive of students' academic efforts, they generally cannot confirm difficulties or issues about which they have no prior information or knowledge.

 However, there are times such letters can be written.
 It will depend upon the nature of the letter you are requesting, the time frame of which it's requested, the concerns relevant to the letter, the degree to which a student has been engaged with the counseling center, and the counselor's professional opinion.